Krzy-sztof/Parallel-on-AWS-StarCluster-/README.md

 When logged in, it is wise to use `qhost` command to check how many nodes are opened and what are their names.

 ## MPI method
 As the heading says, I used the MPI module to perform parallelisation.
 It is already built in Starcluster.
 I assigned the same simulation on each node.
-In this example it will be compiled 10 times on nodes: master, node001 and node002 (these are the names of nodes).
+In this example it will be compiled 20 times on nodes: master, node001 and node002 (these are the names of nodes).
 This simple command assigns a job to a free node.
-In this case 3 are compiled at the same time (number of nodes), then another 3 and so on till it will be completed 10 times (the last one is compiled only on master node)
+In this case 3 are compiled at the same time (number of nodes), then another 3 and so on till it will be completed 20 times.

 ## Results
 The code itself is pretty simple.